theDawckta/GrappleMan/README.md

 # GrappleMan
 Just controls for now :) This readme will be fleshed out better later.
-I wonder if there is a forum on this thingy.
+I wonder if there is a forum on this GitHub thingy we can use.
 I made it so you stick to the grapple when you pull up to it.
 Thought it would be a fun way to move around.

 RMB - Right Mouse Button